 2) Success isn’t guaranteed

-Regardless of how much time you spend cultivating relationships with journalists or public relations professionals.
+It doesn’t matter how much time you spend cultivating relationships with journalists or public relations professionals.
 There is no guarantee that your content will be featured in a specific publication.
 In the end, it all comes down to the brand’s quality and value.

 3) It takes a while to see results